brocaar/chirpstack-network-server/docs/content/community/source.md

 ##### Go

-Make sure you have [Go](https://golang.org/) installed (1.7+) and that the LoRa App Server repository has been cloned to `$GOPATH/src/github.com/brocaar/loraserver`.
+Make sure you have [Go](https://golang.org/) installed (1.7+) and that the LoRa App Server repository has been cloned into `$GOPATH/src/github.com/brocaar/loraserver`.

 ##### Go protocol buffer support